grzegorzmazur/yacas/docs/tutorial/index.rst

 As mentioned earlier, you can type in commands on the command line in the calculation center.
 Typically, you would enter one statement per line, for example, click on ``Sin(Pi/2);``.
-The has a memory, and remembers results from calculations performed before.
+The command line has a memory, and remembers results from calculations performed before.
 For example, if you define a function on a line (or set a variable to a value), the defined function (or variable) are available to be used in following lines.
 A session can be restarted (forgetting all previous definitions